The St. John’s Community Centre Refurbishment Project

 A PDF version of the clerk’s detailed opening evening presentation which covers the complete journey can be viewed here (5.8MB) >

-Here’s to the community Centre serving Penistone for decades to come!
+Here’s to the Community Centre serving Penistone for decades to come!

 Before and After

-Lower Hall - before & after
+before & after

-The newer photo shows the extended area which includes the windows.
+Originally the Lower Hall, the newer photo shows the extended area which includes the windows.

-Lower Hall - before & during
+before & during

 The removal of the hung ceiling started to reveal a series of problems…

-Lower Hall - during & after
+during & after

-The Lower Hall has been extended to include a section of the old PTC Offices; the "new" windows help create a much brighter space.
+The old Lower Hall has been extended to include a section of the old PTC Offices; the “new” windows help create a much brighter space.

-Bar Room - before & after
+before & after

-The Springvale Room
+Springvale Room

 As well as redecoration and cleaning, the Springvale Room (formerly the I.T.Room) has been rearranged to create more space.